 The good news is that alternative pavement sealant products are readily available on the retail market and they are cost competitive with the coal tar-based products while containing hundreds or thousands of times less PAHs.

-This month, the City of Sheboygan passed an ordinance, making them the 14th municipality in the state, and the first in Northeastern Wisconsin, to ban coal-tar sealant products.
+In February 2019, the City of Sheboygan passed an ordinance, making them the 14th municipality in the state, and the first in Northeastern Wisconsin, to ban coal-tar sealant products.

 We will also be taking this work to the Lake Superior coastline this winter and spring, as well as working with more communities along Lake Michigan in Southeastern Wisconsin.
 This work around the coastal portion of the state is funded thanks to Wisconsin’s Coastal Management Program and the National Oceanic and Atmospheric Administration, as well as by a grant from Freshwater Future.